 - Click OK.

 That’s it!
-You’ve configured Task Scheduler to create System Restore point daily.
+You’ve configured Task Scheduler to create a System Restore point daily.

 More Information & Script Customization

-To check if the scheduled creation of system restore point is working, open System Restore window.
+To check if the scheduled creation of the system restore point has worked, open the System Restore (

 i24hrsLimit = 1